zihaow/Forge/README.txt

 Giantitem mod, which makes items giant. //Contains JUnit test cases.

-Timer mod, which limits player's time usage to reach the top of the mountain. //still working on this. <_<

 Folder Info
 —————————————————————————————————————
 test folder, which contains all JUnit test file for our project.